-In addition, periodic audits would be conducted on the reports submitted by the facilities.
-The bylaw would require companies to retain the information for a minimum of three years from the date the report is submitted and, upon request, provide it to the medical officer of health for audit purposes.
+The bylaw requires companies to retain the information for a minimum of five years from the date the report is submitted and, upon request, provide it to the Medical Officer of Health for audit purposes.
 Facilities would be contacted by TPH staff, if needed, to clarify the information.
-This desktop audit would be conducted by TPH staff trained to review the accuracy and completeness of the data reporting by the facilities.